+HLA CROSSMATCH

+HLAXM

-HLA CROSSMATCH HLAXM 40 ml EDTA blood (purple top) from donor 4 ml EDTA blood (purple top) + 10ml clotted blood (red top) from recipient BOTH samples must be <24 hrs old
+40 ml EDTA blood (purple top) from donor

+4 ml EDTA blood (purple top) + 10ml clotted blood (red top) from recipient

+BOTH samples must be <24 hrs old

 HLA Crossmatching tests recipients' serum for the presence of anti-donor antibodies which may represent a risk or contraindication to transplantation, particularly in solid organ grafts.
 Preformed IgG, or occasionally IgM antibodies, in the recipient, directed against donor HLA antigens, are a cause of hyperacute or accelerated allograft rejection.
-This is a two-part test, performed by complement dependent cytotoxicity (CDC) and flow cytometry.
+This test is performed by complement dependent cytotoxicity (CDC) and / or flow cytometry using donor T& B lymphocytes as targets.